OpportunityIntl/styleguides/css.md

 - Keep classes as short and succinct as possible.

 It's also useful to apply many of these same rules when creating Sass and Less variable names.

-##Editor preferences

-Set your editor to the following settings to avoid common code inconsistencies and dirty diffs:

-- Use soft-tabs set to two spaces.
-- Trim trailing white space on save.
-- Set encoding to UTF-8.
-- Add new line at end of files.